-Break Interrupt (BI).
-Bit 4 is set to a logic "1" whenever the received data input is held in the Spacing state (logic "0") for longer than a full word transmission time (that is, the total time of the start bit + data bits + parity bits + stop bits).
+The Break Interrupt (BI) bit is set to a logic "1" whenever the received data input is held in the Spacing state (logic "0") for longer than a full word transmission time (that is, the total time of the start bit + data bits + parity bits + stop bits).
 The BI is reset after the CPU reads the contents of the Line Status Register.
 In the FIFO mode this error is associated with the particular character in the FIFO it applies to.
 This error is indicated when the associated character is at the top of the FIFO.
 When break occurs only one zero character is loaded into the FIFO.
-Restarting after a break is received, requires the serial data (RXD) to be logic "1" for at least 1/2 bit time.
+Restarting after a break is received requires the serial data (RXD) to be logic "1" for at least $\frac{1}{2}$ bit time.

-Note: Bits 1 through 4 are the error conditions that produce a Receiver Line Status Interrupt whenever any of the corresponding conditions are detected and the interrupt is enabled.
+Note: LSR Bits 1 through 4 produce a Receiver Line Status Interrupt whenever any of the corresponding conditions are detected and the interrupt is enabled.